donpotts/ABPMudBlazorMauiMyBooks/README.md

 - Maui Blazor UI: A modern web UI framework for .NET.
 - MudBlazor components: Using side or top navigation.
 - Swagger UI: An interactive documentation for your API.
-- ASP.NET Core 8 Identity: A membership system that adds login functionality to your application.
 - Entity Framework Core SQLite: A lightweight database provider for Entity Framework Core.

 ## Getting Started